-Year ended December 31, 2020 (Unaudited)
+Year ended December 31, 2021 (Unaudited)

-In November 2020, the Corporation of the Village of McBride was the recipient of a \$366,000 grant under the COVID-19 Safe Restart for Local Governments program from the Province of British Columbia.
+In November 2020, the Corporation of the Village of McBride ("the Village") was the recipient of a \$366,000 grant under the COVID-19 Safe Restart for Local Governments program from the Province of British Columbia.
 As the conditions for use of this grant funding allow local governments to use this funding where the greatest need arises, the entire \$366,000 amount received was recognized as revenue in 2020 and included in grant revenue on the Consolidated Statement of Operations and Accumulated Surplus.
-As of December 31, 2020 no expense nor allocation of funds had occurred in relation to this grant funding.
+In the current year, the Village incurred pandemic response expenses of \$48,747 (2020 - \$38,732) and Council made funding allocations as outlined below.